 Members of the Faculty, Academic Staff, or administration may propose the creation of joint governance committees.
 The proposal must specify a charge, or set of responsibilities, and a method of determining membership (including number, distribution, terms, and voting rights).
-The proposal must secure the approval of the Faculty Senate, the Academic Staff Committee, the University Staff Committee and an appropriate administrator in order to advise or act on behalf of shared governance.
-See descriptions of the following joint committees here and in the Faculty Handbook:
+The proposal must secure the approval of the Faculty Senate, the Academic Staff Committee, and an appropriate administrator in order to advise or act on behalf of shared governance.
+See descriptions of the following joint committees in the Faculty Handbook: